akeneo/pim-helpcenter/content/md/connectivity/manage-your-connections.md

 :::

 ::: tips
 Don't really know how the authentication via API works?
-[Don't worry, there is a documentation to help you!
+[Don't worry, there is documentation to help you!
 It's right here!](https://api.akeneo.com/documentation/authentication.html)
 :::

 # Delete a connection